GarageBand: Music lessons

 No new Artist Lessons were released in 2010, and Apple has not announced plans to release additional entries.

 In June 2018, the GarageBand 10.3 update made Artist Lessons free.

 Additional audio loops

-Garageband includes an extensive array of pre-made audio loops to choose from with an option to import custom sound loops and an additional loop pack that is purchasable via the App Store.
+Garageband includes an extensive selection of pre-made audio loops to choose from with an option to import custom sound loops and an additional loop pack that is purchasable via the App Store.
 All loops have an edit and effects option.